powerhouseofthecell/scripts/README.md

 -----

 ### what Is
 A collection of scripts for easy access from anywhere with Internet.
 If you're a 5cr1p7 k1dd13, then please do go figure out how to build versions of these scripts yourself before just throwing them around.
-These are not intended as a reosurce for making other humans' lives miserable, but rather as a set of tools for demos, teaching, and education.
+These are not intended as a resource for making other humans' lives miserable, but rather as a set of tools for demos, teaching, and education.

 ### how Use
 Go [here](http://scripts.42eof.com) to start using the scripts, or use